 - Only 5-tuple session affinity is supported with subsetting.

-- Packet mirroring is not supported with subsetting.
+- Packet Mirroring is not supported with subsetting.

 - If on-premises clients need for to access an internal passthrough Network Load Balancer, subsetting can substantially reduce the number of backends that receive connections from your on-premises clients.
 This is because the region of the Cloud VPN tunnel or Cloud Interconnect VLAN attachment determines the subset of the load balancer's backends.
 All Cloud VPN and Cloud Interconnect endpoints in a specific region use the same subset.
 Different subsets are used in different regions.